ncino/circle-stats/README.md

 repo = github repository name
-number_of_builds = number of builds to analyze (increments of 100) branch (optional) = the branch that you want to query (default: all branches) special mode (optional) = special filter to apply to the query.
+number_of_builds = number of builds to analyze (increments of 100) branch (optional) = the branch that you want to query (default: all branches) filter (optional) = special filter to apply to the query.
 Options are "build_failures" and "test_failures". "build_failures" will only include failed builds in the results. "test_failures" will only include failed tests in the results.
 ```
 The following environment variables must also be present to run this script
 ```